 \subsection{Initial settings}

 If we consider a single clustering species, we can assume that at early times $\delta = A\,a^n$, where both $A$ and $n$ are constant.
 This leads to a second-order algebraic equation for $n$ whose solution, for $\eta=\eta_0H$ and $\eta_0\ll 1$, is $n=1-\tfrac{2}{5}\eta_0$.
 We can proceed in a similar way if we consider both dark matter and baryons.
-Also in this case we can assume a power-law, such that $\delta_{\rm b}=A\,a^n$ and $\delta_{\rm c}=B\,a^n$, with $A$, $B$ and $n$ constants to determine.
+In this case, we can also assume a power law such that $\delta_{\rm b}=A\,a^n$ and $\delta_{\rm cdm}=B\,a^n$, with constant $A$, $B$, and $n$ to determine.
 We assume that the two perturbations have the same slope but different amplitudes.
 If we plug this Ansatz in the previous equations, we obtain, taking into account that at early times the background is extremely well represented by an EdS model,

 From the first equation we can solve for the Poisson term and plug it into the second equation, in order to find a relation between the initial perturbations